Binary Funding Impacts in Derivative Valuation: Modeling

-It is a known fact that in the progressively enlarged filtration $\dsG$, for any $\dsG$-optional (resp. predictable) process has an $\dsF$-optional (resp. predictable) reduction.
-Therefore, if there exists a solution of (\ref{GBSDE}) such that $Y^\dsG$ is $\dsG$-optional and $Z^\dsG$ is $\dsG$-predictable, there exists an $\dsF$-adapted pair $(Y^\dsF, Z^\dsF)$ satisfying
+It is an established fact that, in the progressively enlarged filtration $\dsG$, any $\dsG$-optional (resp. predictable) process has an $\dsF$-optional (resp. predictable) reduction.
+Therefore, if there exists a solution of (\ref{GBSDE}) such that $Y^\dsG$ is $\dsG$-optional and $Z^\dsG$ is $\dsG$-predictable, there exists an $\dsF$-adapted pair $(Y^\dsF, Z^\dsF)$ that satisfies the following: